 A versatile view for both equities and bonds

-The Impax Lens is used primarily to direct our analysts toward potentially attractive areas for investment.
+The Impax Lens is used primarily to direct our analysts and our systematic strategies toward potentially attractive areas for investment.
 An additional benefit is the Lens steering us away from companies with fragile business models that may be undermined as the transition to a more sustainable economy accelerates.